machine-moon/scrabble/README.md

 - **Word Validator**: A check of every word played, against a predetermined word list, to assure only Scrabble legal words are accepted.
 - **Scoring Calculations**: The calculation and tracking of the current score of players placing valid words on the board.
 - **Dynamic Board Update**: The board and player scores would dynamically update as the players make moves.
+- **New AI popup**: asks for the number of ai players
+- **Names of players**: asks for names of all human players in the game
+- **Updated game board**: The game board now contains mutliple premium scores which allow for scoring of multiple points when a word is formed using them
+- **Words placed by AI**: AI now places words on the board following a decided strategy to keep the game competitive and interesting
+- **Player tiles changing**: Fixed bug from previous version, the players tiles now get changed once a word is placed on the board
+- **New pop-up for not starting game from center:** A new pop-up now appears warning of how player cannot start the game anywhere besides center
+- **New pop-up - Human must play first:** A new pop-up appears warning of how humans must play the first move

 ## Technologies Used